AbdullahMoustafa/Tensorflow-In-Practice-Specialization/Sequences, Time Series and Prediction/README.md

 # 3rd week

-create the data set then build a model using LSTMs and RNN
+create the data set then build a model using LSTMs and RNN imporve the deep neural network
 # 4th week

 not yet